 Chinatown MRT (Downtown, North East line)

-Looking for Discounted tickets to popular attractions in Singapore?
+Looking for discounted tickets to popular attractions in Singapore?

 Planning to head to other attractions in Singapore like Universal Studios Singapore or the S.E.A.
 Aquarium?
 Choose in advance the key paid attractions you want to visit, read reviews to see if an attraction is suitable for your family and shop around for discounted entries!